Child Emotion Center (Lemery-Chalfant)

-At the Child Emotion Center, researchers explore early biological and environmental risk and protective factors for later mental and physical health of children.
-Under the direction of the center's founder Professor Kathryn Lemery-Chalfant, graduate and undergraduate students use twin studies to understand how genes and environments work together to influence development.
-Our methods include measures from multiple levels of analysis, such as genetic, physiological, and behavioral— in order to better understand mechanisms of development and brain-behavior relationships.
+At the Child Emotion Center, researchers explore early biological and environmental risk and protective factors for later mental health of children and young adults.
+Under the direction of the center's founder Professor Kathryn Lemery-Chalfant, trainees use long-term longitudinal studies to understand how genes and environments work together to influence development.
+Our methods include measures from multiple levels of analysis, such as genetic, physiological, behavioral, and social— in order to better understand mechanisms of development and brain-behavior relationships.
 The overarching goal of the Child Emotion Center is to identify pathways to resilience, or the ability to bounce back from stress and adversity, or sustain adaptive functioning under stress, and thrive in life.

 Arizona Twin Project

-The Arizona Twin Project is a longitudinal research study spanning from infancy through adolescence.
+The Arizona Twin Project is a long-term longitudinal research study spanning from infancy through adolescence.
 It is focused on understanding the influence of genetic and environmental factors on developmental pathways from early adversity through emotion dysregulation and epigenetic changes, to mental health.
 Positive family and social relationship are considered as resilience factors.
-Our geographical location makes us especially interested in examining these factors among Hispanic families.
+Our geographical location makes us especially interested in examining these developmental processes among Hispanic families.
 Having an ethnically diverse sample allows us to consider the interplay between culture and genetics.

 Wisconsin Twin Project

-The goal of the Wisconsin Twin Project is to uncover characteristics of children and their environment that influence the development of mental health problems.
+The overarching goal of the Wisconsin Twin Project is to uncover characteristics of children/adolescents and their environment that influence the development of mental health problems.
 It is a long-term longitudinal study that spans from infancy to mid-life, and we use computational developmental methods to understand risk and resilience.
-The disorders we focus on include internalizing disorders such as depression, generalized anxiety, and separation anxiety, and externalizing disorders such as oppositional defiant disorder, conduct disorder, and attention deficit hyperactivity disorder (ADHD).
-By understanding the development of childhood disorders we hope to reveal ways to prevent these problems and help children develop in healthy ways.
-The longitudinal study is comprised of young twins born in the state of Wisconsin, and includes numerous environmental, physiological (e.g., cortisol and other hormones), and biological measures (e.g., MRI and fMRI), as well as observational assessments of emotion, temperament, and social relationships.
+The disorders we focus on include internalizing disorders such as depression and anxiety, and externalizing disorders such as conduct disorder, attention deficit hyperactivity disorder (ADHD), and adult alcohol and drug use.
+We hope to reveal ways to prevent these problems and help individuals develop in healthy ways.
+The longitudinal study includes numerous environmental, physiological (e.g., cortisol and other hormones), and biological measures (e.g., MRI and fMRI), as well as observational assessments of emotion, temperament, and social relationships.

 Early Steps Multisite Study

-Early Steps sample was screened and recruited from Women, Infants, and Children’s nutritional supplement centers when children were 2 years old (N= 731 ethnically-diverse families) and families were selected as at risk on multiple domains.
-The families were randomly assigned to the Family Check-Up (FCU) preventative intervention, or a control group, and intensively assessed in the homes at ages 3, 4, 5, 7, 8, 9, 10, 14, and 16 (ongoing).
-The Principal Investigators of the study are Professors Thomas Dishion, Daniel Shaw, and Melvin Wilson.
-Professor Lemery-Chalfant joined the team in 2014 to genotype the participants and study how genes and environments work together to influence risk and resilience developmental processes for future mental health problems and drug and alcohol use.
+The Early Steps sample was screened and recruited from Women, Infants, and Children’s nutritional supplement centers when children were 2 years old (N= 731 racially and ethnically-diverse families) and families were selected as at risk on multiple domains.
+The families were randomly assigned to the Family Check-Up (FCU) preventative intervention, or a control group, and intensively assessed at ages 2, 3, 4, 5, 7, 8, 9, 10, 14, 16, 19, 22, and 24 (ongoing).
+The original Principal Investigators of the study are Professors Thomas Dishion, Daniel Shaw, and Melvin Wilson.
+Professor Lemery-Chalfant joined the PI team in 2014 and genotyped the participants in order to study how genetic background may moderate risk and resilience developmental processes for future mental health problems and drug and alcohol use.

 Laboratory Coordinator: Becca Myers, M.S.